gbijwe/learn_django/Readme.md

     Exception Value: 'AnonymousUser' object has no attribute 'usr_type'

 - How to give context in class-based-views?
-    - Need to find a way so that I can use conditional formatting for the templates such as usr_type etc in ListView, CreateView, UpdateView etc
+    - Need to find a way so that I can use conditional formatting for the templates such as usr_type etc in ListView, CreateView, UpdateView

+### Mar 9 ###
+- Profile page --> Log book of all resources hired and how long hired for. (using date)
+- List view page --> Cards of Resource types and their numbers.
+On click, go to list view of resource type with detail

+- NoReverseMatch found:
+    - with no arguments
+    - with (') argument
+    - with (6') argument